 Ready-to-Drink Protein Drink

 Short on time?
 Consider stocking your fridge with pre-made protein drinks, Kimball recommends.
-Look for one, such as Iconic's grass-fed protein drinks, that contain 15-20 grams protein, no more than 5-8 grams sugar, and is rich in electrolytes, namely sodium, potassium, calcium.
+Look for one that contains 15-20 grams protein, no more than 5-8 grams sugar, and is rich in electrolytes, namely sodium, potassium, calcium.
 "I like at least 200 mg sodium, and 200mg of potassium and/or calcium is an added bonus," she says.

 Caffeinated Tea With Honey